JJ/Test-Text/README.md

 in the general dictionary.
 That's your personal dictionary, for short.

 2. Sign up for [Travis CI](http://travis-ci.org).
 You can use your GitHub account.
 Choose the repo where your text is and enable it.
+You might have to sync your account if the repo has been recently created.

 3. Create a `.travis.yml` configuration file in the home directory of your repo.
 There are a couple of examples (English and Spanish) in